-This delicious pecan banana bread recipe is the perfect way to use up those overripe bananas.
+This delicious Texas Pecan Banana Bread recipe is the perfect way to use up those overripe bananas.
 It incorporates pecans for a wonderful nutty texture and flavor.
 Swap out walnuts if you like!

 I'm talking about those bananas that are ripe and sometimes maybe even TOO ripe.
 Maybe the outsides are black and the insides are mushy.